-During 2008, within its principal activities, the Bank has commenced a new business line of short-term warehousing for senior European leveraged loans.
-As at 31 March 2008 no loans had been funded although the Bank had entered into loan commitments.
+In March 2009, within its principal activities, the Bank sold its business line of short-term warehousing for senior European leveraged loans.

 DIRECTORS' REPORT (CONTINUED)

 The Bank outsources all of its support services under service level agreements to the related departments of Nomura International plc ("NIP").
 The Treasury department continues to manage the liquidity of the Bank and provide asset and liability management for the balance sheet.